 However, the following entities cannot claim this deduction:

-- Non-Resident Indians
+- Non-Resident Indians.

-- Interest earned on Bonds and Debentures
+- Interest income from Bonds and Debentures.

-In order to understand the calculations better, let us take an example;
+To understand the calculations better, let us take an example;

 - Interest earned from Bank FD: INR 26,000